+8. Investigations

-8. Investigations: Investigations both formal and informal conducted by staff will include a comprehensive and impartial review of all relevant information and state if broader issues contributed to the complaint.
+Investigations both formal and informal conducted by staff will include a comprehensive and impartial review of all relevant information and state if broader issues contributed to the complaint.
 The investigator has the authority to speak with anyone, examine and copy any documents, records, files and enter any work locations which are relevant to the complaint.

-9. Completion of Investigation: Proceedings under this Policy will be completed within six months of the initiation of a formal investigation.
+9. Completion of Investigation

+Proceedings under this policy will be completed within 6 months of the initiation of a formal investigation.
 Exceptions may be made in extenuating circumstances.
+The results of investigations will be communicated to complainants, including findings and whether corrective action was taken.
+However, the specifics of any disciplinary action taken against individual employees will remain confidential.

+10. Reprisals

-10. Reprisals: This policy strictly prohibits any retaliation, either direct or indirect, against an individual for: exercising their rights under the policy, initiating a complaint in good faith, investigating a complaint, being a decision maker in a complaint, participating as a witness in an investigation, being a respondent to a complaint, having been associated with, or representing a complainant, witness or respondent.
+This policy strictly prohibits any retaliation, either direct or indirect, against an individual for: exercising their rights under the policy, initiating a complaint in good faith, investigating a complaint, being a decision maker in a complaint, participating as a witness in an investigation, being a respondent to a complaint, having been associated with, or representing a complainant, witness or respondent.
 Appropriate discipline for a policy violation (or other workplace misconduct) is not considered a reprisal.

+11. Disciplinary Action

-11. Disciplinary Action: Any employee who engages in discrimination or harassment, reprisals, or breaches confidentiality before, during, or after an investigation or resolution may be subject to appropriate disciplinary action up to and including termination of employment.
+Any employee who engages in discrimination or harassment, reprisals, or breaches confidentiality before, during, or after an investigation or resolution may be subject to appropriate disciplinary action up to and including termination of employment.
 Staff who are in a supervisory position and fail to take action when they become aware of or are advised of alleged discrimination and/or harassment may also be subject to disciplinary action.
 Disciplinary action may also be taken if a complaint is found to be vexatious, made in bad faith and/or an abuse of process.
 Consequences for policy violations may include but are not limited to: an apology, counselling, education and training, a verbal or written reprimand, suspension with or without pay, a transfer or termination of employment.
-In determining appropriate consequences, factors including, but not limited to, the following will be taken into account: the nature of the violation, the severity, whether the individual has previously violated the Human Rights and Anti-Harassment/Discrimination Complaint Policy and/or whether there is relevant discipline on file.
+In determining appropriate consequences, factors including, but not limited to, the following will be taken into account: the nature of the violation, the severity, whether the individual has previously violated this policy and/or whether there is relevant discipline on file.

+12. Workplace Harassment (employees only)

-12. "Workplace Harassment" (Employees only): Directors, managers and supervisors are responsible for intervening and addressing concerns/complaints of workplace harassment and incivility.
+Directors, Managers and Supervisors are responsible for intervening and addressing concerns/complaints of workplace harassment and incivility.
 Employees should raise their workplace harassment concerns to their superior.
 If the concern/complaint involves the employee's superior, the employee may raise the concern with that person's superior.
 Human Resource staff can advise parties where there are concerns about real or perceived conflict, fairness, etc., in exploring concerns.
 Consult Human Resources for details.

-13. Refusal to Intervene: Human Resources, in consultation with the Chief Executive Officer, has discretion to refuse to intervene or investigate or may discontinue an investigation where:
+13. Refusal to Intervene

+Human Resources, in consultation with the CEO and City Legal, has discretion to refuse to intervene or investigate or may discontinue an investigation where: